manatlan/htag/docs/calling_an_event.md

 ## Others ways (using `Tag.call` method)

-Each htag's Tag got a a `call(js)` method to send an UNIQUE custom js statements during an interaction.
+Each htag's Tag instance got a a `call(js)` method to send an UNIQUE custom js statements during an interaction.

 It's a little weird here.
 But it's really important to understand the difference between `self.js="js_statement()"` and `self.call("js_statement()")`.
  * `self.js="js_statement()" `: will execute the JS at each rendering of the object (ex: some html object (those from [materialize](https://materializecss.com/) need to be initialized with javascript statements, it's the perfect way to do that, in that place)